a11yproject/a11yproject.com/src/posts/2020-10-28-dyslexia-fonts.md

 	</footer>
 </blockquote>

 Dyslexia affects about 1 in 5 people worldwide.
 Its symptoms range in severity from mild to extreme.
-It transposes letters, numbers, punctuation, and other characters, which affects your ability to read.
+It causes your brain to transpose letters, numbers, punctuation, and other characters, which affects your ability to read.
 This makes selecting Dyslexic-friendly fonts an important thing to consider.

 ## Background